 Getting Back to Work

-You may not be able to work as much as you did before your AFib diagnosis.
 To bring your irregular heartbeat back to a normal rhythm, it’s important to take your medications as prescribed and avoid anything that may cause too much stress.

 Work hours.
 When you’re living with AFib, putting in many hours at work could be a source of stress.
 Experts suggest you plan your work projects and meetings ahead of time.
 This way, you don’t have the last-minute stress of doing a lot of things at the same time.